SVETLANA MARAS

 by Deana Petrović

-Immersive multichannel audio-visual installation
+Music for immersive, large-scale, multichannel audio-visual installation

 6-channel video, 4 channel sound